emberjs/guides/source/components/defining-a-component.md

   {{component post.componentName post=post}}
 {{/each}}
 ```

-For brevity, `componentName` is hardcoded inside each post, but it can very
-well be a computed property that deduces the target component based on the data.

 When the parameter passed to `{{component}}` evaluates to `null` or `undefined`,
 the helper renders nothing.
 When the parameter changes, the currently rendered